 There is no denying that technology has helped broadcast the language, enabling it to develop that little bit further than expected.
 Although there is an abundance of passion and love for the Irish language, one cannot ignore those who resent the language.
 Can technology help rid us of the negative reputation that surrounds the Irish language?
 Is a fresh approach needed?

-Irish in schools
+Irish language in schools

 A lot of the resentment that surrounds the Irish language stems from the older generation of this country, and that is primarily down to how it was taught in schools.
 Learning a language shouldn’t be a chore, it should be something that is enjoyable and, most importantly, natural.
 The education system in Ireland 20 years ago certainly didn’t help to promote Irish, with the majority of the curriculum being focused on the written aspects of the language instead of the oral ones.
 Of course, writing is important, but being able to speak gives students extra confidence.